lemniskett/archbox/README.md

 [[ -e /etc/arch-release ]] && export PS1=" $PS1"
 ```
 to your ```~/.bashrc```
-#### Adding enviroment variables
+#### Adding environment variables
 Edit ENV_VAR in ```/etc/archbox.conf```.
 For example, if you want to use qt5ct as Qt5 theme, edit it like this :
 ```
 ENV_VAR="QT_QPA_PLATFORMTHEME=qt5ct"
 ```
-An example with multiple enviroment variables.
+An example with multiple environment variables.
 ```
 ENV_VAR="QT_QPA_PLATFORMTHEME=qt5ct GTK_CSD=0 LD_PRELOAD=/var/home/lemniskett/git_repo/gtk3-nocsd/libgtk3-nocsd.so.0"
 ```